pdgcreative/devops-helpers/README.md

 # devops-helpers
-A collection of scripts to make some common tasks less tedious
+A collection of templates to make some common tasks less tedious.